Jackie (2010 film): Kannada soundtrack

 Jackie Kannada soundtrack was released in the month of August 2010.
 In a first of its kind, audio was simultaneously released over Bluetooth by a Bengaluru-based company called TELiBrahma.
 TELiBrahma developed an exclusive mobile application for the film and distributed it across about 100 of its proprietary technology called BluFi locations in Bengaluru.
 Considered a success, this campaign resulted in nearly 55,000 downloads in 16 days.

 Overall, the commercial reception of the album was successful, with 20,000 audio CDs being sold on the first day.
 The music album was released again on a 5.1 Audio DVD during platinum disc celebration on 27 December 2010.

 The music was composed by V. Harikrishna and lyrics were penned by Yogaraj Bhat.

 A portion of the song Kannalle Eno from Rajkumar's 1980 movie Vasantha Geetha was re-used in the title track of this movie.

-Leaked Song

-The soundtrack of the film created quite a stir before the audio release when the song "Ekka Raja Rani" was leaked on YouTube.
+Leaked SongThe soundtrack of the film created quite a stir before the audio release when the song "Ekka Raja Rani" was leaked on YouTube.
 This song, though unfinished, became quite popular with listeners.